WhosDouble/shaysHW/README.md

 - Run the script and see what happens!

 ### Thank you Shay for giving me this project it was super fun to make

+ps. might add on to this if im ever bored like a system to track how much money you have collected maybe a bond system so you can avoid jail and try again and if im crazy ill jsut make it a full fledge game with shops etc